UNARMED is an ongoing art project in memoriam of black victims of police violence.

 Our mission is to honor the fallen, work to change a system that should protect us, and hold those that harm us accountable.

-The first Unarmed jersey was created in 2013, not long after the acquittal of Trayvon Martin's murderer.
+Founder Raafi Rivero created the first Unarmed jersey in 2013, not long after the acquittal of Trayvon Martin's murderer.

 Each jersey is designed in the colors of a victim's local sports team.
 The jersey number is the person's age.
-Stars, if present, represent how many times the victim was shot.
+Stars, if present, represent how many times the person was shot.

 The iconic image of Martin, smiling in his red Hollister t-shirt, reminded me of an image from my own kitchen as a teen – next to a different set of wires, and wearing a hoodie with a fly Cross Colours zip-up.